cewing/training.gotg/source/tour.rst

 ----------------------------

 Plone creates a number of consistent structures that all Plone sites share in common.
-Some may be missing, or changed in position, but they are always available to the site designer.
+Some may have been removed, or changed in position, but they are always *available* to the site designer.

 Page Structure
 --------------